Dan Lauria: Career

 In 2010, Lauria appeared as Vince Lombardi in the Broadway play Lombardi.
 The play received positive reviews, with sportswriter Jim Hague commenting, "Lauria truly becomes Vince Lombardi.
 You almost forget you're watching an actor.
 He's Lombardi through and through, down to the wire-framed glasses and intimidating scowl."
 North Bergen football coach Vince Ascolese, who met Lombardi, commented "I really felt like he was Lombardi.
 It was uncanny."
 Lauria's portrayal of Lombardi was used during the NFL on FOX introduction to Super Bowl XLV, where one of the two participating teams was the Green Bay Packers; the team Lombardi coached to victories in the first two Super Bowls in 1967 and 1968.
 The Packers went on to defeat the Pittsburgh Steelers in that game.

 In 2012, Lauria played the part of Jean Shepherd in the Broadway production of A Christmas Story: The Musical, a role which he reprised off-Broadway at Madison Square Garden in 2013.
 From 2012 through 2014, he played Jack Sullivan on the Steve Byrne sitcom Sullivan & Son.
 From 2016 through 2017, he played Al Luongo on the drama series Pitch.
 In 2021, Lauria starred as a right-wing conspiracy theorist who marries a Russian mail-order bride in Wes Hurley's autobiographical dramedy Potato Dreams of America.
 In 2024, he played Tip O'Neill in the Ronald Reagan biopic film Reagan.

 Lauria served one year as a Department of Veterans Affairs celebrity hospital visitor, during which he toured many VA hospitals, meeting patients.

+Personal life

+For a relatively brief period (including at least the spring, summer and fall of 1990), Lauria was involved in the last of three "much publicized failed romances" of Growing Pains star Joanna Kerns (all of which took place during the six years following her 1985 divorce).
+Notwithstanding a number of notable professional collaborations (culminating in a joint, 1989 post-Christmas guest spot on Good Morning America), (Note: Following late-80s Growing Pains guest spots, Lauria was Kern's onscreen spouse in the 1990 TV-movie The Great Los Angeles Earthquake; moreover, their ongoing stage collaboration formed the basis for a joint Good Morning America appearance on December 27, 1989.)
+Lauria, as of December 1990, remained unwilling to commit, and—wishing to "avoid a lot of tears"—the pair agreed to a pre-Christmas separation.

+Almost exactly one year later, in December 1991, at St. John's Nepomucene Church on East 66th Street in Manhattan, Lauria married Eileen Cregg, a "former employee at a New York City radio station."
+They remained married at least as late as the summer of 2000, but appear to have gotten divorced—or been in the process of obtaining that divorce—by the beginning of 2001.